 Likewise, based on IT Project Management Certifications, such as; Agile, Scrum, or PMP+ modules, the certified manager can overlook an entire workforce responsible for achieving a milestone.

 Obviously, we don’t expect you to know the aforementioned terminologies.
 However, at the helm of each project, it comes down to obtaining the concerned Project Management Certifications.

 Otherwise, you won’t be treated as an “accredited/ recognized” individual who is equipped to handle the laborious tasks within the life cycle of a project.

-A lot of organizations, especially in the IT sector, bit the bullet after the second quarter of 2018.
-These organizations were in a minority because most of the major businesses had adapted the trend of hiring either a Certified Associate in Project Management, or a highly skilled Project Management professional.
+A lot of organizations, especially in the IT sector, bit the bullet after the second quarter of 2023, and most of them are now offering project management certifications online.
+These organizations were in the minority because most of the major businesses had adopted the trend of hiring either a Certified Associate in Project Management or a highly skilled Project Management professional.

-Needless to say, statistics revealed a noticeable slump in their budget overturn, project completion rates and client’s satisfaction percentage.
+Needless to say, statistics revealed a noticeable slump in their budget overturn, project completion rates, and client satisfaction percentage.
 As a result of those findings, most of the leftover companies and institutes have shifted towards the current trend.